bertrandlalo/offline_analysis/README.md

 This will create a virtual environment and install all dependencies.

 ## Authors
-Astrid Kibleur, Pierre Clisson, Raphaëlle Bertrand-Lalo
+Astrid Kibleur, David Ojedan Pierre Clisson, Raphaëlle Bertrand-Lalo